Administrative details of CS115/MAS115

 reference material from other CS classes in this course if they are relevant to the current topic.

-Class participation, Reading material, Quizes and Assignments: You are required to study the reading material assigned for each lecture before you come to class.
-There will also be weekly quizzes on your readings and class discussions; there will also be regular assignments that will test a deeper understanging of the material.
+Class participation, Reading material, Quizes and Assignments: You are required to study the reading material assigned for each lecture before you come to class, and respond to a quiz assigned for the class.
+This is important since that way we can gear the classroom discussion towards the issues that you need to understand better.
+There will also be bi-weekly assignments that will test a deeper understanging of the material.

-Exam: There will be an in-class final (see the schedule).
+Exam: There will be two midterm exams (see the schedule).

-The dates of the assignments, quizzes, and final exam are listed on the schedule.
+The dates of the assignments, quizzes, exam and final project are listed on the schedule.
+Please mark the dates in your

 The relative weight of each component is shown below: